 Project Leads: Zaid Al-Ali (International IDEA), Sujit Choudhry (Constitutional Transitions) and Katherine Glenn Bass (Constitutional Transitions).

-Status: Year One reports will be available shortly; Year Two draft reports will be presented at the University of Tunis El Manar in March/April 2014; release planned for September 2014 with launch event in New York to coincide with opening of UN General Assembly.
+Status: Year One reports are available in English; Year Two draft reports were presented at the University of Tunis El Manar in March/April 2014 and are in progress.

-Field researchers have been stationed with International IDEA for 4 months each in the MENA region, to provide research support.
+Field researchers were stationed with International IDEA for 4 months each in the MENA region, to provide research support.

-NYU Law has provided faculty (Sujit Choudhry and Richard Stacey) to serve as foreign constitutional experts for International IDEA’s projects in Jordan, Egypt, Tunisia, and Libya.
+Constitutional Transitions faculty (Sujit Choudhry and Richard Stacey) served as foreign constitutional experts for International IDEA’s projects in Jordan, Egypt, Tunisia, and Libya.

 About International IDEA

 International IDEA is an intergovernmental organization with 28 member states that supports sustainable democracy worldwide.
 International IDEA’s mission is to support sustainable democratic change by providing comparative knowledge, and assisting in democratic reform, and influencing policies and politics.

 International IDEA produces comparative knowledge in its key areas of expertise: electoral processes, constitution building, political participation and representation, and democracy and development, as well as on democracy as it relates to gender, diversity, and conflict and security.

 IDEA’s work is non-prescriptive and IDEA takes an impartial and collaborative approach to democracy cooperation; emphasizing diversity in democracy, equal political participation, representation of women and men in politics and decision making, and helping to enhance the political will required for change.